Kotlin/coroutines-examples/kotlin-coroutines-informal.md

   conforms to this function type.

 * A _coroutine builder_ — a function that takes some _suspending lambda_ as an argument, creates a coroutine,
-and gives access to its result in some form.
-For example, `async{}` and `generate{}`, as shown in [use cases](#use-cases), are coroutine builders defined in a library.
+  and, optionally, gives access to its result in some form.
+For example, `runSuspending{}`, `future{}`, and `buildSequence{}` as shown in [use cases](#use-cases), are coroutine builders defined in a library.
   The standard library provides primitive coroutine builders that are used to define all other coroutine builders.

 > Note: Some languages have hard-coded support for particular ways to create and start a coroutines that define how their execution and result are represented.
 For example, `generate` _keyword_ may define a coroutine that